itsjustdanger/lunchlab/README.md

 ## To Do
 - Restaurant Creation Page
-  - No results selections?
-Only auto complete?
-  - Refactor admin-restaurants-controller
   - Pre-populate images based on google maps image api (if possible)
 - Restaurant Show pages
   - Add additional details/content to restaurant show pages